regularhunter/Meslo-Font/README.md

 ### Thanks

 Thank you to Jim Lyles and Bitstream for the Bitstream Vera family of fonts.
-Also, huge thanks to George Williams for the free font editing program "FontForge": http://fontforge.org.
+Also, huge thanks to George Williams for the free font editing program FontForge: http://fontforge.org.

 ### License